umarhassan-mitodl/6.170-spring-2013/content/pages/projects/project-1-web-analytics/_index.md

 Overview
 --------

 In this project, you will build a web analytics service that provides people who run websites with data about the type and frequency of visits.
 Two kinds of analytics tools are available.
-One kind, which you will build, is a service such as [Google Analytics](http://www.google.com/analytics) or [Stat Counter](http://statcounter.com/) that provides a code snippet to insert in any web page, and then tracks visits to that page.
-Another kind, such as [AWStats](http://awstats.sourceforge.net/), operates purely on the server side, and tracks requests either by running as part of the application, or by processing web server log files.
-Open source implementations such as [Piwik](http://piwik.org/) and [OWA](http://www.openwebanalytics.com/) offer one or both forms of tool.
+One kind, which you will build, is a service such as {{% resource_link "0d26a06e-b1e9-4cd6-96a8-b8210e084331" "Google Analytics" %}} or {{% resource_link "54f4fb6f-964e-4635-8970-ff9e41152d4d" "Stat Counter" %}} that provides a code snippet to insert in any web page, and then tracks visits to that page.
+Another kind, such as {{% resource_link "a4c1232b-67e0-4f51-85d8-ff654097265b" "AWStats" %}}, operates purely on the server side, and tracks requests either by running as part of the application, or by processing web server log files.
+Open source implementations such as {{% resource_link "fcdef199-4dd6-4547-80ef-9026943b83bd" "Piwik" %}} and {{% resource_link "11056944-d3b1-4742-ab65-7be12faaf9a2" "OWA" %}} offer one or both forms of tool.

 Deliverables
 ------------